Chameleon (character): Earth-71490

-An alternate universe variant of the Chameleon from Earth-71490 appears in Edge of Spider-Verse (vol. 2) #5.
+An alternate universe version of the Chameleon from Earth-71490 appears in Edge of Spider-Verse (vol. 2) #5.
 This version possesses shapeshifting abilities.

 Marvel Noir

-An alternate universe variant of Dmitri Smerdyakov / Chameleon from Earth-90214 appears in Marvel Noir.
+An alternate universe version of Dmitri Smerdyakov appears in Spider-Man Noir.
 This version is a former circus freak who works for Norman Osborn and possesses a malleable clay-like body.
+He is later killed by Felicia Hardy.